PX4/PX4-Devguide/en/middleware/micrortps.md

 ## Agent interfacing with a ROS2 middleware

-`px4_ros_com` build structure allows to automatically generate and build the agent application.
+Building `px4_ros_com` automatically generates and builds the agent application.
 Since it is also installed using the [`colcon`](http://design.ros2.org/articles/build_tool.html) build tools, running it works exactly the same way as the above.
 Check the **Building the `px4_ros_com` package** for details about the build structure.

 ## Building the `px4_ros_com` package